graysonliu/blog/_posts/2020-09-22-lazy-evaluation-late-binding-unexpected-behavior-of-iterables-in-python.md

 print(list(heapq.merge(*rows, key=sum)))
 # [[1, 2], [1, 4], [1, 6], [7, 2], [7, 4], [7, 6], [11, 2], [11, 4], [11, 6]]
 ```
 We replaced `u` with `k`, which holds the value of the element currently being iterated in `nums1`, to make the structure more clear.
-However, this is not necessary since even if we use `u` to iterate `nums1`, in the lambda function, `u` will be overridden by the parameter `u` of the function.
+However, this is not necessary since even if we use `u` to iterate `nums1`, in the lambda function, `u` will be overwritten by the parameter `u` of the function.

 To better understand how this `u` affects the output, we can also use lambda expressions to write the equivalents of previous definitions of `rows` that give us incorrect results:
 ```python